Dr Alexander Lyon is a consultant cardiologist at Royal Brompton & Harefield Hospitals Specialist Care, where he treats private patients.

 - mechanisms of ventricular arrhythmias in heart failure

-- biological therapies for heart failure – these include gene therapy, stem cell therapy and myocardial tissue engineering.
-Dr Lyon is UK national coordinating investigator for CUPID 2 - the first UK cardiac gene therapy trial for advanced heart failure.
+- biological therapies for heart failure – these include regenerative medicine therapy and myocardial tissue engineering.
+Dr Lyon is UK national coordinating investigator for CUPID 2 - the first UK cardiac regenerative medicine therapy trial for advanced heart failure.

 - RDT-PEF trial assessing the role of renal sympathetic denervation in patients with heart failure and preserved ejection fraction

 - spatio-temporal patterns of mitochondrial dysfunction in the intact heart

 - chemotherapy-induced heart failure and novel therapeutic options for patients with heart failure caused by anti-cancer therapies - Dr Lyon was a co-Principal Investigator

 - new high-resolution raspberry Pi multi-camera system for remote monitoring of leg oedema in heart failure patients with Heartfelt Technologies.

 He is coordinating both a national and European strategy to advance knowledge and improve care for individuals with Takotsubo syndrome.

 Watch Dr Lyon discuss Trust research into exploring the role of gene therapy in helping treat people with heart and lung diseases: